shanksxz/wrangler/README.md

   * A new capability that allows CDAP Administrators to **restrict the directives** that are accessible to their users.
 More information on configuring can be found [here](wrangler-docs/exclusion-and-aliasing.md)

+  * **Byte Size and Time Duration Unit Parsers** for easily handling units like Kilobytes (KB), Megabytes (MB), milliseconds (ms), or seconds (s).
+This feature, combined with the new aggregate-stats directive, allows users to efficiently process and aggregate data containing size and time measurements with different units.

 ## Demo Videos and Recipes

 Videos and Screencasts are best way to learn, so we have compiled simple, short screencasts that shows some of the features of Data Prep.
 Additional videos can be found [here](https://www.youtube.com/playlist?list=PLhmsf-NvXKJn-neqefOrcl4n7zU4TWmIr)